kinvolk/lokomotive/README.md

 Apply complete!
 Resources: 64 added, 0 changed, 0 destroyed.
 ```

 In 4-8 minutes (varies by platform), the cluster will be ready.
-This Google Cloud example creates a `yavin.example.com` DNS record to resolve to a network load balancer across controller nodes.
+This AWS example creates a `yavin.example.com` DNS record to resolve to a network load balancer backed by controller instances.

 ```sh
 $ export KUBECONFIG=/home/user/.secrets/clusters/yavin/auth/kubeconfig